mekiisupertramp/mekiisupertramp.github.io/essays/wf_rgb.md

 # Next
 At this stage, all components have not been selected.
 Details regarding the electronics will be outlined in a separate post.
 The next one will focus on how to run an HTTP server on the Pico, and drive the LED via the server.
+For more information, please see: [https://github.com/mekiisupertramp/wallframe/blob/main/rgb.py](https://github.com/mekiisupertramp/wallframe/blob/main/rgb.py)